samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

       #type: kafka
 ```
 - `currentClusterName` - *required* - the name of the current cluster. **Warning**: This value is immutable and will be ignored after the first run.
-- `enableGlobalDomain` - *Default:* `false`.
+- `enableGlobalNamespace` - *Default:* `false`.
 - `replicationConsumerConfig` - determines which method to use to consume replication tasks.
 The type may be either `kafka` or `rpc`.
 - `failoverVersionIncrement` - the increment of each cluster version when failover happens.
-- `masterClusterName` - the master cluster name, only the master cluster can register/update domain.
-All clusters can do domain failover.
+- `masterClusterName` - the master cluster name, only the master cluster can register/update namespace.
+All clusters can do namespace failover.
 - `clusterInformation` - contains a map of cluster names to `ClusterInformation` definitions. `ClusterInformation` sections consist of:
   - `enabled` - *boolean*
   - `initialFailoverVersion`